kodecocodes/i10t/user-notifications/user-notifications.markdown

 Because Notification Content extensions can handle actions directly, that means the notification view can be updated with results.
 For instance, when an invite is accepted, you could display an updated calendar view right there in the notification.

 The driver of this is the new **UNNotificationCategory**, which uniquely defines a notification type and references actions the type can act upon.
 The actions are defined with **UNNotificationAction** objects that in turn uniquely define actions.
-When configured and added to the UNUserNotificationCenter, these objects help direct actionable notifications to the right handlers in your app or extensions.
+When configured and added to the `UNUserNotificationCenter`, these objects help direct actionable notifications to the right handlers in your app or extensions.

 #### Defining the Action